oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The list of serial numbers (`serial_numbers`) of value type `array` with 1 or more items contains a list of parts, or a full serial numbers.

-A list of serial numbers SHOULD only be used if a certain range of serial numbers with a software version is affected, or the serial numbers change during update.
+A list of serial numbers SHOULD only be used if a certain range of serial numbers with its corresponding software version is affected, or the serial numbers change during update.

 Any given serial number of value type `string` with at least 1 character represents a part, or a full serial number of the component to identify.